luisb/ndnp-change-date/README.md

 - Validates that the batch and issue paths exist and are directories.
 - Validates input dates in `YYYY-MM-DD` format.
-- Builds source and destination filenames using date strings in both `YYYY-MM-DD` and `YYYYMMDD` formats.
-- Copies the issue METS XML to its new filename while replacing the old issue date with the new one.
+- Change the issue date and edition in the METS XML and writes the METS XML to the new filename.
 - Deletes the old METS XML and the old `_1.xml` companion file if they exist.
 - Renames the issue PDF to match the new date and edition if the file exists.
 - Walks the issue directory recursively and replaces embedded date strings in `.pdf` and `.jp2` files.
 - Renames the issue directory to match the new date and edition.
-- Updates `BATCH.xml` by replacing the issue date and path date values, then deletes `BATCH_1.xml` if present.
+- Updates `BATCH.xml` by replacing the `issueDate`, `editionOrder`, and path date values, then deletes `BATCH_1.xml` if present.
+- Add, replace, or delete a questionable `mods:dateIssued` value in the METS XML.

 ## Dry run